arcus/education_modules/sql_basics/sql_basics.md

 ### Aliasing with AS

-In SQL, it is possible to assigne a custom name (usually a kind of shortened name) to a table or column in your query using a technique called **Aliasing**.
+In SQL, it is possible to assign a custom name (usually a kind of shortened name) to a table or column in your query using a technique called **aliasing**.

 * Aliasing **tables** can be helpful for long or complex queries involving multiple tables because it allows you to avoid typing out the full name of a table each time you refer to it.
 For example, in a long query involving the `patients` table, the `encounters` table, and the `diagnosis` table, you might prefer to use the shorthand terms `pt`, `enc`, and `dx` or even `p`, `e`, and `d`.

-* Aliasing **columns** can be helpful to by assigning clearer, more comprehensible, names for a given column than the name that might be assigned to it in the database.
+* Aliasing **columns** can be helpful to by assigning clearer, more comprehensible names for a given column than the name that might be assigned to it in the database.
 For example, the you might want to see the results from the `stop` column in the `allergies` table returned to you not as `stop`, but rather as `ruled_out_date`.

 Aliases are assigned by placing the `AS` key word directly after the item (table/column) you would like to alias, followed by the name you would like to assign as its **alias**.